groundcover-com/caretta/README.md

  victoria-metrics-single:
   server:
-    fullnameOverride: caretta-vm
     persistentVolume:
-       enabled: false.   # set to true to use persistent volume
+       enabled: true   # set to true to use persistent volume
 ```
+This can also be done using the --set flag on the `helm install` command.

 ### Uninstallation
 To uninstall, delete the helm release: